Backbone of the BEF

 Animals designated 'light draught' (from a height of 15 hands 2 inches to 16 hands and a weight of up to 1,200 lb) were used to pull light artillery limbers, wagons and ambulances; to carry supplies and munitions; or to perform other important odds and ends – either singularly or in teams.
 Put simply, they provided the backbone of the Army's logistical support.
 'Heavy draught' horses were of a bigger and sturdier type, like the Shire horse.
 They were teamed together to pull the larger artillery pieces.
 They were replaced as time went by as the guns of war become larger and required tractors, motor vehicles and even locomotives to haul them.

 The light draught horse and mule was used until the very end, the numbers on 'active service' with the BEF in France growing from 25,000 to over 475,000 by autumn 1918.
-On all fronts and theatres, and across the Empire, a staggering 1 million plus horses and mules were listed in service with British and Commonwealth forces by the close of war.
+On all fronts and theatres, and across the Empire, a staggering 1 million plus horses and mules were listed in service with British, Commonwealth and Empire forces by the war's end.
 On the Western Front over 256,000 horses and mules would be killed.
 The figures could have been worse were it not for the sterling work of the Veterinary Corps.
 They were given the Royal prefix in recognition of their efforts in 1918.

 Baptism of fire

 At the start of the conflict, the Remount Service, the organisation charged with securing the army's mules and horses, was expecting a short, sharp conflict (much like everyone else).
-Yet they still erred on the side of caution and decided to acquire what was considered by many to be an excessive quantity of animals.
-At the outbreak of war their special purchasers raced across the country, buying draught animals wherever they could be found and, in the first 12 days, over 165,000 had been acquired for in military service.
-While the learning curve was steep, and mistakes certainly made, there was patience and proficiency in looking after these beasts of burden.
-However, it is worth noting here that the troops and officers involved in these early stages were either professionals or reservists with a good deal of equine experience.
+Yet they still erred on the side of caution and decided to acquire what was considered by some to be an excessive quantity of animals.
+Their special purchasers raced across the country at the outbreak of war, buying draught animals wherever they could be found and, in the first 12 days, over 165,000 had been acquired for in military service.
+While the learning curve was steep, and some basic mistakes certainly made, there was patience and proficiency in looking after these beasts of burden.
+However, it is worth noting the troops and officers involved in these early stages were either professionals or reservists with a good deal of equine experience.
 The problems of inexperience and the need to educate the men were further down the track.

-In the first months of the war the British Army was engaged in a series of rapid battles and withdrawals.
-Here the draught horses proved their worth time and again, allowing the BEF to remain one step ahead of the German juggernaut and, when the conditions favoured it, to take the fight back to the enemy.
+The British Army was engaged in a series of rapid battles and withdrawals in the first months of the war.
+Here the draught animals proved their worth time and again, allowing the BEF to remain one step ahead of the German juggernaut and, when the conditions favoured it, to take the fight back to the enemy.
 But all of this meant that the horses and mules experienced a gruelling time, with many caught in the open trying to deliver desperately-needed munitions and supplies in the face of heavy enemy fire.
 For example, at the Battle of Le Cateau on 26 August, Albert George, an Artillery Sergeant, remembered the bravery of some doomed teams: 'We could see ammunition wagons trying to replenish getting about half-way to the gun, then a couple of shells would burst blowing the drivers and horses to smithereens, it was a terrible sight but the last two days had made us used to it.'

 Another artillery man, Gunner J W Palmer, recalled the difficulties in keeping their horses fed and watered during the miserable retreat: 'The position over the rations for both men and horses was rather precarious.
 These were the days when we went without rations of any kind or water.
 The horses were more or less starved of water.
 On the retreat we went to various streams with our buckets, but no sooner had we got the water halfway back to them, then we moved again.
 We had strong feelings towards our horses.
 We went into the fields and beat the corn and oats out of the ears and brought them back, but that didn't save them.
 As the days went on, the horse's belly got more up into the middle of its back, and the cry was frequently down the line, “Saddler – a plate and a punch!”
 This meant that the saddler had to come along and punch some more holes in the horse's leather girth to keep the saddles on.'